rapsingh/imageManipulator/README.md

 # imageManipulator
 In this programs, we use the python pillow library to manipulate images.
 This program can make grey-scale images, mirror images and even change the background of images which is known as green screening.
-This project is part of a course Stanford University CS106A python "code in place 2021" which I took in spring 2021.
-The journey was an enlightening one as I learned a ton of stuff.